PennyLaneAI/catalyst/doc/dev/sharp_bits.rst

 >>> @qjit
 ... def f(x, y):
-...     print("Tracing occuring")
+...     print("Tracing occurring")
 ...     return x ** 2 + y
 >>> f(0.4, 1)
-Tracing occuring
+Tracing occurring
 array(1.16)
 >>> f(0.2, 3)
 array(3.04)

-However, if we change the argument types in a way where Catalyst can't perform auto-type promotion before passing the argument to the comppiled function (e.g., passing a float instead of an integer), recompilation will occur:
+However, if we change the argument types in a way where Catalyst can't perform auto-type promotion before passing the argument to the compiled function (e.g., passing a float instead of an integer), recompilation will occur:

 >>> f(0.15, 0.65)
-Tracing occuring
+Tracing occurring
 array(0.6725)

 However, changing a float to an integer will not cause recompilation: